Why do some refunds take longer than others?

 Even though the IRS issues 9 out of 10 tax refunds within 21 days, it's possible your return may require additional review and take longer to process.

-For some taxpayers, the identity-protection safeguards implemented by the IRS in recent years may account for longer wait times.
+For some taxpayers, PATH Act requirements and other identity-protection safeguards implemented by the IRS may account for longer wait times.

 Other things that can delay your refund include but are not limited to:

 - Errors, inconsistencies, or missing information;

 - Form 8379, Injured Spouse Allocation, which can take 11-14 weeks to process.